ItsLhuis/react-track-player-web/docs/docs/api/events.md

 {
   type: Event.PlaybackTrackChanged,
   prevTrack: number | null, // Index of the previous track (or null)
-  nextTrack: number // Index of the new track
+  nextTrack: number | null // Index of the new track (or null) }
-}
 ```